-It’s been an awesome summer in Auckland, and now the mornings and evenings are cooling and the dryness is arriving.
+It’s been an awesome summer in Melbourne, and now the mornings and evenings are cooling and the dryness is arriving.
 Autumn brings shorter days, the harvesting of crops and preparation for winter.

 How do you give yourself the best chance of a healthy autumn and winter?